An Open Letter to the American Zen Community

 “Let’s work toward forgiveness rather than blame.”

-Women who advocate for forgiveness of abusers are often held up as being open-hearted and wise while women who advocate for holding abusers accountable are seen as being unreasonable and morally undeveloped.
+Women who advocate for forgiveness of abusers are often held up as being open-hearted and wise while women who advocate for holding abusers accountable are seen as being vindictive and morally undeveloped.
 The reason for this is simple: Patriarchal organizations benefit when we skip past meting out consequences to abusers and move directly to forgiving their many harms.

 I believe that it is kind and open-hearted to advocate for victims of abuse.
 It is fair to expect abusers to face consequences.
 It is a form of complicity to coerce forgiveness.